Come along, and see what's new!

 - Where the Hell Is Springfield?:

-- Wherever the Kratts want to travel to also always appears to be right next door.
-Animal Junction just seems to be everywhere at once.
+- Wherever the Kratts travel to always appears to be right next door to Animal Junction.

 - Zobooland might be in Madagascar, given Zoboo has once or twice expressed having to return to it, but its geography and wildlife certainly doesn't match it.